sjbrown/misc_work/genesis/rules.md

 Tastes and trends change in music, and the Gigs that were available last week might not be available this week.

+Before choosing a Gig, look at the band's CLOUT score, and add any newly unlocked cards to the available selection.
+(See the 🔓 symbol on the Gig cards)

  * The player with the most CROWD chooses one of the unlocked Gig cards
     * If the Gig card has requirements the band must meet them